-Our affiliates have established several "Single Manager Funds" or "SMFs" to aggregate assets from multiple clients for investment in alternative assets whose high minimums or other access restrictions would have otherwise prevented these clients from investing or to obtain more favorable fees or terms from managers.
-When clients express enough interest to warrant the use of an SMF, a separate fund is established for each alternative investment or manager for which we are pooling assets, including for co-investments and secondaries, however, the Firm does not have its own SMFs.
-In some circumstances we may be unable to offer access to SMFs to individual clients or classes of clients owing to (a) legal and regulatory restrictions specific to their respective jurisdictions or (b) other factors that would make it commercially impractical to do so.
-We accordingly reserve the right to impose investor eligibility criteria at any time and on an SMF-by-SMF basis.
+The Firm's affiliates have established several "Single Manager Funds" (SMFs) to aggregate assets from multiple clients for investment in alternative assets whose high minimums or other access restrictions would have otherwise prevented these clients from investing or to obtain more favorable fees or terms from managers.
+When clients express enough interest to warrant the use of an SMF, they may establish a separate fund is established for each alternative investment or manager for which we are pooling assets, including for co-investments and secondaries.
 Due to regulatory requirements in specific jurisdictions, SMFs may not be offered to all clients.